Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank P.~J.~Cameron for numerous helpful comments and suggestions.
+The authors would like to thank P.~J.~Cameron and numerous others for reading the paper and providing helpful comments and suggestions.
 The first author is a PIMS Postdoctoral Fellow at the University of Regina, and his research was supported in part by an EPSRC CASE studentship, sponsored by the UK Government Communications Headquarters (GCHQ).